-A Project Identification Form for the referenced project is enclosed.
-Please review for concurrence with the findings of my staff.
-If you have any questions or require additional information, please contact Jason Eads of my staff at (501) 569-2181.
+Please find enclosed a Project Identification Form (PIF) for the above referenced project.
+This project proposes to make safety improvements in Garland County on State Highway 7.
+If you have any questions or require additional information about the project, please contact William McAlexander of my staff at 501-569-2078.